Children's groups

 Price: €6.50

-Vauban was an engineer and soldier... but that's not all!
-Discover a more philosophical, reformist, and modern side to Vauban.
-As you tour the citadel and explore his writings, you'll gain a new perspective on this unique figure from the Grand Siècle.
+Vauban: engineer and soldier… but that’s not all!
+Come discover a more “philosophical,” reform-minded, and modern side of Vauban.
+As you tour the citadel and explore his writings, you’ll gain a fresh perspective on this unique figure of the Grand Siècle.

 Duration: 1 hour